 - Select from the drop-down list or browse to your other profile

-Don’t forget that a user profile contains much more than the window layout: customised shortcuts, layout, default languages and everything you’ve defined under General Options.
+Don’t forget that a user profile contains much more than the window layout: customised shortcuts, layout, default languages and everything you’ve defined under General Options, such as QA settings and autotext lists.

 Customising the ribbon